 Towards the end of last year, Trustpilot turned ten.
-I’m proud that during this first decade, we built what is arguably the world’s most powerful review platform.
+I’m proud that during this first decade, we built a leading online review platform.

 In doing so, we helped millions of consumers make better choices.
 And we helped hundreds of thousands of companies build more trusted brands, get closer to their customers, and accelerate their business.

 So for the past six months we’ve spoken to thousands of companies and consumers to identify how to best reflect the times we live in today and tomorrow.

 The new Trustpilot brand we’ve launched today builds on everything we’ve achieved in our first decade and everything we’ve discovered during this exploration.

 I believe these changes stand us apart from every other review company today.

 We now live in a ‘Customer Era’ where consumer expectations, choice, and empowerment are unlike anything the world has seen.

 While most companies haven’t yet fully understood this change, the most progressive companies have.

 They’re tapping into consumers’ desire to shape and improve their world by openly collaborating with consumers on Trustpilot (and elsewhere).
 As a result, these companies are innovating and improving faster than their peers.